swdevbali/pubguru_demo/PITCHME.md

 now in this sprint, we only encounter smaller number of them.
 Only 4 of them, while last sprint we handle around 20 of them.
 ---
-For fetcher bug handling, we are developing a fetcher prioritization index, so that we can handle fetcher bug in a better way, by designating importancy for fetchers based on the ad network last 30 days revenue divided by 30 .
+For fetcher bug handling, we are developing a fetcher prioritization index, so that we can handle fetcher bug in a better way, by designating importance for fetchers based on the ad network last 30 days revenue divided by 30 .
 ---
 All and all, these are the major features that has been implemented in this sprint:
 ---